LumIT-Labs/open-securekos/README.rst

 How to build the initial ISO image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section is for developers who want to contribute to the project.
-A **Debian Bullseye** host is required for the build; other Debian-derived systems may work.
+A **Debian Bullseye** host/vm is required for the build; other Debian-derived systems may work.

 The Open Secure-K OS ISO image is built using the standard Debian **live-build** framework, so you first need to install it::

-    apt-get install -y live-build
+    apt install -y live-build

 Git **clone this project as root**.